tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit0@bandit:~$
 ```

 To break down the above output: The shell told us that each of the files contained ASCII text and were executable.
-This intermediate step using `find` is not needed as the password could be found via 'trial-and-error' by opening each file in the current directory.
+This intermediate step using `find` is not necessarily needed here as the password could be found via 'trial-and-error' by opening each file in the current directory.
 But, I thought it was good practice to show moving forward into the next levels.

 You can proceed to opening each of the files using `cat filename` on macOS, but I have a good feeling about the first file in the output: `readme`.
 Lets open it.